wp-plugins/loudervoice/readme.txt

 Go to Settings -> LouderVoice Settings and add your LouderVoice API key, Facebook App ID, and LouderVoice CSS URL.
 LouderVoice will give you these it you don't already have them.

 Then create a new page on your site where you wish to display reviews and tick the "Enable Reviews" box.
-Decide on the basic options presented and finally decide if you want opening reviewing on that page or you want a separate private review-writing page which you invite people to.
+Decide on the basic options presented and finally decide if you want open-reviewing on that page or you want a separate private review-writing page which you invite people to.

 Further details and a full instruction manual are available from support@loudervoice.com